Open-source microstructure research

 Build memory over the alpha

-Raw microstructure effects decay fast.
-The next step is memory: persistence, decay, agreement, disagreement, saturation, path conditioning, and regime interaction.
-Memory features are how short-lived pressure becomes a signal that can survive into economically realistic horizons.
+Raw microstructure effects decay in seconds, so we build memory over the ones that survive: persistence, decay, agreement, saturation, regime interaction.
+Memory is how short-lived pressure becomes a signal at economically realistic horizons.

 Memory turns pressure into state.